Pharmacy Chains Blamed as Medication Errors Rise

 Officials from several state boards expressed frustration, saying that they only had a very limited authority to press for change.
 Additionally, the vast majority of state boards do not require pharmacies to even report medication errors, so unless a patient becomes violently ill, it’s impossible to know just how rampant this issue is.

 Spokespersons for chain pharmacies insist that patient safety is their foremost concern and that their pharmacies are adequately staffed to ensure the best outcomes.
 They claim that advances in e-prescriptions and other technologies have actually increased patient safety, and dismissed concerns (even from pharmacists) that they were under too much pressure.

 Pharmacists and the companies they work for can also be sued for medical malpractice.
-If you’ve suffered injury due to a medication error, call the St. Petersburg medical malpractice lawyers at Masterson, Hoag & Smith to schedule a free consultation today.
+If you’ve suffered injury due to a medication error, call the St. Petersburg medical malpractice lawyer at Masterson & Hoag, P.A. to schedule a free consultation today.